-The Henry J. Kaiser Family Foundation funded a particularly valuable survey in 1995, in collaboration with the Washington Post and researchers at Harvard University (Morin 1995).
-The survey was part of a larger study on the role that information and misinformation play in the development of policy preferences, but this particular portion focused almost exclusively on race.
-Chilton Research Services, which actually implemented the Kaiser Foundation Race Poll, recorded the county of residence for most respondents.
+The Henry J. Kaiser Family Foundation funded a particularly valuable survey in 1995, in collaboration with the Washington Post and researchers at Harvard University (Morin 1995).3 The survey was part of a larger study on the role information and misinformation play in determining policy preferences, but this particular portion focused almost exclusively on race.
+It offers an extensive battery of race-based questions, including informational questions that allow tracing the genealogy of political preferences.
+Another virtue of the survey is that Chilton Research Services, who actually implemented the Kaiser Foundation Race Poll, recorded the county of residence for most respondents.
 Having this geographical information allows linking the individual-level data to aggregate contextual variables likely to influence racial views, in particular the estimated black density in each respondent's county.
 The main drawback, for these purposes, is only the small sample size among whites.
-The Kaiser poll included an oversample of minorities among its 1,970 respondents-roughly 474 African, 353 Asian and 252 Latino Americans.
-However, the white sample is almost uniformly large enough to explore the survey instruments used in Symbolic Racism research.
+The Kaiser poll included an oversample of minorities among its 1,970 respondents-roughly 474 African, 353 Asian and 252 Latino Americans.4 However, the white sample is almost uniformly large enough to explore the survey instruments used in Symbolic Racism research, and the large sample of African Americans will prove useful for one portion of the below analysis.